Safer® Brand Japanese Beetle Trap Bags

-Parasitic wasps are a natural method of controlling the Japanese Beetle.
+Parasitic wasps are a natural method of controlling Japanese Beetles.

 The parasitic wasp lays its eggs on the Japanese Beetle and its larvae that hatch will feed inside, usually resulting in the death of the host insect.

 Planting nectar or pollen producing plants may attract parasitic wasps.
-The insects may also be purchased by commercial growers of the insect.
+The insects may also be purchased at your local garden center from commercial breeders.

 The purchase of parasitic wasps can be done at anytime during the season.

 Nectar or pollen producing plants should be planted as an aid in attracting parasitic wasps.
 Most local greenhouses and garden centers can help you determine the right planting time for your area.

 Knocking beetles off bushes, trees, and plantings is a simple method of controlling them.